XavierBrassoud/gentoo-mipsr5900el/README.md

 Gentoo with `rc-update add qemu-mipsr5900el-binfmt`.
 Programs intended for initramfs, such as Busybox and Dropbear, are also statically linked.

-A Docker image is built as a package at Github.
+A Docker image is built at Github, to be used in other Github repo workflows.